bymzy/chatingroom/README.md

 # Desc
-This is a chatting room just for fun by mzy.
+This is a chatting room by mzy.

 # Usage
 ```